AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

    run [OPTIONS] [EXE] [-eargs EARGS...]
      Options are:
-     -t TARGET  --target=TARGET   Set the target
+     -t TARGET  --target=TARGET   Select the execution target for programs built with a cross
-       targets: powerpc-elf leon-elf leon3-elf powerpc-wrs-vxworks
+                                  toolchain.
      -v --verbose                 Be verbose
-     -T TAG  --tag=TAG            Put TAG in tracefile -o FILE  --output=FILE       Write traces to FILE --level=CRIT                 Assume CRIT as the strictest future analysis criterion
+     -T TAG  --tag=TAG            Put TAG in tracefile -o FILE  --output=FILE       Write traces to FILE -eargs EARGS                 Pass the provided EARGS to the low-level emulator.
+First earg is
-     --scos=FILE                  Add FILE to the set of SCOS -eargs EARGS                 Pass EARGS to the low-level emulator First earg is picked as the EXE program to run if not provided explicitly
+                                  picked as the EXE program to run if not provided explicitly.
      --kernel=FILE                Specify which kernel to use
+     --level=CRIT                 Assume CRIT as the strictest future analysis criterion.
+     -P, --projects, --units,     Designate units of interest when --recursive, --scos          mcdc coverage analysis is intended later on.
+See "coverage" options.

 :option:`EXE`:
   The executable program to be emulated.
 This provided name is stored in